 I am not an engineer (if you are an engineer willing to help us pro-bono, please contact me), I’ve just crammed to figure out how to build an 8×10 safe room in our garage, at Sunset Beach, three miles away from the 12 existing 2.5 MW Kahuku Wind Farm turbines, so we have a place we can get REM and deep sleep at home rather than drive to sleep in our cars on the other side of the island when the turbines are on (most of the turbines have been off the past two weeks and Sunset Beach residents have noticed they are able to get quality sleep and dream (so even people who don’t have wristband sleep monitors know they’re getting good sleep – but how long will the turbines stay off… 1/26/2020 UPDATE: as of last night, Kahuku Wind Farm Turbines are back on in full force again).
 These calculations will work for Pupukea and Haleiwa – my guess is Kawailoa residents would need as much shielding as Kahuku residents.
 FEMA has a safe room grant program worth looking in to, if you are not in the tsunami flood zone.
 I am saving my receipts because I expect Kahuku Wind Farm to pay for our materials.
-September 16, 2020 update: The safe room with 7 layers of mass completed and it does not block the 1, 2, and 3 Hz air pressure pulses (see sound pressure level measurement graphs below) from the turbines – when it’s windy, 90-degree winds and the turbines are on, I sleep in Mokuleia/Waialua.
+September 16, 2020 update: The safe room with 7 layers of mass completed and it only blocks zero to two decibels of 1 Hz sound/air pressure pulses (see sound pressure level measurement graphs below) from the turbines – when it’s windy, 90-degree winds and the turbines are on, I sleep in Mokuleia/Waialua.

 Below are the most important calculations I’ve found (sound transmission loss mass law and calculating resonance frequency of a double-wall construction).
 Additional considerations are that low-frequency sound easily bends/refracts around sharp corners, so all four sides, the bottom, the roof, and the door, need the same level of sound attenuation or you might as well not do the soundproofing.
 There can’t be a window; the door must have the same mass as the walls/ceiling and be air tight.
 Mechanical ventilation, like a fantech fan (exhaust fan in an air exhaust baffle with a a shaft for air to enter elsewhere, both with shafts that prevent the low-frequency sound from entering, with exhaust fan pulling the CO2-laden air from the bottom of the room – CO2 is heavier than oxygen, so the stale air will accumulate at the bottom of the room first) and a UPS power unit with an alarm if the power goes out, in addition to a battery-operated CO2 monitor/alarm or you will asphyxiate/die when you use up all the oxygen in the “confined space” of this type of sealed room – When you breath, your lungs take up oxygen and when you breath out, you breath out CO2, which is a waste product from your body.
 If you don’t push fresh air into your safe room and pull stale air out of your safe room, you will quickly use up all the oxygen in the room and when you breath in, you will be breathing in CO2 and you will die.)
 For obvious reasons, it is not legal for you to reside in this type of structure.
 Because the Kahuku Wind Farm will be decommissioned after its 20-year period (2031), our soundproof safe room will be temporary (my husband’s table saw is in the garage where the safe room will go – the sooner the wind turbines are removed, the better, as far as us getting back to our normal lives having full use of our garage is concerned).